odoo/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

    - The fields should be grouped in two sections displayed next to each other:

      - Listing Information: Type, Selling Price, Availability Date, Active
-     - Building Specifications: Floor Area, Number of Bedrooms, Garden, Garage
+     - Building Specifications: Floor Area, Number of Bedrooms, Garage, Garden, Garden Area

    - The description should be displayed at the bottom of the form in its own section, should have no label, should have a placeholder, and should take the full width.